Sankalp-G/Ruby-practise-projects/README.md

 - Linked List
 - Binary Search Tree
 - Knights Travails

+All of these have a brief description in their respective directories

 You can find these in the ruby programming category on The Odin Project website